 About

-Harmony Project offers a wide range of music activities, including musicianship classes, music production courses, instrumental classes, choirs, bands, and orchestras.
-Students can take part in beginning band, intermediate band, wind ensembles, string ensembles, beginning winds, violin classes, intro to violin, drumline group classes, mariachi group classes, and weekly rehearsals for Mariachi Ensembles and Latin Rock Ensembles.
-The program also includes percussion lessons, guitar lessons, piano classes, and beginner-level training in flute, clarinet, saxophone, trumpet, and trombone, along with mentorship opportunities and workshops for parents.
+Harmony Project offers a wide range of music activities, including musicianship classes, music production courses, band, orchestras, wind ensembles, string ensembles, choirs, and instrumental music classes.
+Students can take beginning band, intermediate band, beginning winds classes, intro to violin and violin classes, drumline group classes, mariachi group classes, piano classes, guitar lessons, percussion lessons, orchestral lessons, and instruction in wind instruments such as flute, clarinet, saxophone, trumpet, and trombone, as well as string orchestral instrument instruction on violin, viola, cello, and bass.
+The program also includes Mariachi Ensembles, Latin Rock Ensembles, an advanced chamber group, after-school drumline, mentorship opportunities, and workshops for parents.

 • Ages: 5–18 years old